-Next, I created some contrast with darker blue stars on the ears and muzzle using a BAM star cluster stencil.
+Next, to create this easy kitty cat face paint, I added some contrast with darker blue stars on the ears and muzzle using a BAM star cluster stencil.

 After putting on the base, I outlined the ears with a blue and white split cake (any blue and white split cake will do) using a small angle brush (⅜ inch).
 I tried to pay attention to the shape of the strokes and the shape of the outline in total.
 It is more beautiful when the strokes are not all the same size and the outline is not simply straight.

 Using a 1-inch flat brush, I then outlined the forehead and cheeks with a beautiful green split cake combination from Silly Farm’s Arty Brush line, called “Aussie Mermaid”.
 Again, I watched the size of my strokes, trying to gradually diminish the size of the strokes from the center to the sides of the forehead and from the top of the cheeks to the nose on the cheek area.

 Symmetry is extremely important in these types of designs, our article “7 Steps for Symmetrical Face Painting Designs” will help you achieve a flawless result.

 Step 3 Adding Some Flower Petals to My Halloween Cat Face Paint

 Now it is time to paint some double-dip flower petals on the forehead of my Halloween cat face paint.